traitecoevo/hmde/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-The goal of hmde is to implement hierarchical Bayesian longitudinal models to solve the Bayesian inverse problem of estimating differential equation parameters based on repeat measurement surveys.
+The goal of `hmde` is to implement hierarchical Bayesian longitudinal models to solve the Bayesian inverse problem of estimating differential equation parameters based on repeat measurement surveys.
 Estimation is done using Markov Chain Monte Carlo, implemented through
 [Stan](https://mc-stan.org/) via [RStan](https://mc-stan.org/users/interfaces/rstan), built under [R](https://cran.r-project.org/) 4.3.3.
 The inbuilt models are based on case studies in ecology.
+The hierarchical Bayesian longitudinal method was first introduced in O'Brien et al., [2024](https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.14463).

+As `hmde` is first intended for biologists, the initial set of vignettes (`hmde`, `constant-growth`, `von-bertalanffy`, and `canham`) are written aimed at an audience more interested in applications than the underlying theory.
+A vignette for the more mathematically interested is under development.

 ## The Maths